Ozgur-K/ADBGUIToolbyEvrenater/README.md

 # ADBGUIToolbyEvrenater
 Graphical User Interface for Android Debug Bridge

-No Responsibility-Use At Your Own Risk-If you know that a wrong button bricked your phone, you can download this program from the link below.
+No Responsibility-Use At Your Own Risk-If you know that a wrong button bricked your phone, you can download this tool from the link below.

 [ADBGUIToolbyEvrenater-Portable.zip](https://github.com/Ozgur-K/ADBGUIToolbyEvrenater/files/6759950/ADBGUIToolbyEvrenater-Portable.zip)